When is a System Discoverable from Data? Discovery Requires Chaos: Introduction

-While relatively new to the field of scientific machine learning, questions of uniqueness and stability of solutions under noisy observations are central to the field of inverse problems \citep{arridge2019solving}, which classifies problems as well-posed or ill-posed based on the criteria established by \citet{hadamard1902problemes}.
+While relatively new to the field of scientific machine learning, questions of uniqueness and stability of solutions under noisy observations are central to the field of inverse problems \citep{arridge2019solving}, which classifies problems as well or ill-posed based on the criteria established by \citet{hadamard1902problemes}.
 A problem is well-posed if a solution exists, is unique, and depends continuously on the initial data.
-Drawing on this framework, we ask a fundamental question: is the problem of discovering a dynamical system from its trajectories inherently well-posed?\footnote{This work provides the first full solution to the problem of uniqueness.
-Addressing stability, however, will likely require a fundamentally different perspective.
-See discussion in \Cref{para:wellposed}.} While prior work has explored the uniqueness question under the term ``identifiability'' \citep{stanhope2014identifiability,qiu2022identifiability,bellman1970structural,cobelli1980parameter,distefano1980parameter,miao2011identifiability,nguyen1982review}, it has largely been confined to restrictive settings, such as linear systems, which are more akin to parameter identification than true model discovery.
+Drawing on this framework, we ask a fundamental question: is the problem of discovering a dynamical system from its trajectories inherently well-posed?
+While prior work has explored the uniqueness question under the term ``identifiability'' \citep{stanhope2014identifiability,qiu2022identifiability,bellman1970structural,cobelli1980parameter,distefano1980parameter,miao2011identifiability,nguyen1982review}, it has largely been confined to restrictive settings, such as linear systems, which are more akin to parameter identification than true model discovery.
 We extend this inquiry to the much broader and more practical function classes relevant to modern deep learning: continuous ($C^0$) and real analytic ($C^\omega$) spaces, a concept we term \emph{discoverability}.

-Historically, the challenge of system identification from data traces back to Henri Poincar\'e's seminal work on the three-body problem \citep{poincare1890probleme,barrow-green1997poincare}.
-He established the fundamental impossibility of obtaining closed-form analytical solutions for many-body Hamiltonian systems, revealing how sensitive dependence on initial conditions and the absence of sufficient number of global integrals undermine predictability and raise fundamental questions about parameter identifiability.
-His insights into homoclinic tangles and symbolic dynamics foreshadowed modern concerns about uniqueness in dynamical system reconstruction, leading to the persistent concern that structurally identifiable systems may be practically non-identifiable when chaotic dynamics amplify measurement uncertainties.